-High quality teaching and learning is at the heart of our approach, and we target our additional support for disadvantaged pupils in the areas we have evidence or experience to prove will make the most impact on eligible pupils.
-We use assessment information to ensure we set ambitious targets and can spot quickly when children are not on track to meet them, putting in effective support and interventions.
+High quality teaching and learning is at the heart of our approach and we target our additional support for disadvantaged pupils in the areas we have evidence or experience to prove will make the most impact on eligible pupils.
+We use assessment information to ensure we are setting ambitious targets for children and can spot quickly when they are not on track to meet them, putting in effective support and interventions.

-At Bexton we are committed to meeting the needs of all pupils eligible for the pupil premium grant, both to support their academic needs and their social and emotional needs.
-Evidence shows that expert teaching, strong relationships, early intervention and building self-efficacy and self-regulation make the greatest impact on children.
-Therefore, our strategy is built around these aspects, coupled with accurate assessment of any barriers to children's learning.
+At Bexton Primary School we are committed to meeting the needs of all pupils eligible for the pupil premium grant, both to support their academic needs and their social and emotional needs.
+We use an evidence based approach and regularly evaluate the impact our approaches are having on children's needs and outcomes.
+We have benefitted from working closely with other schools, sharing our practice, comparing our approaches and improving our own.